Adolescent-Responsive Contraceptive Services: Institutionalizing adolescent-responsive elements to expand access and choice

 - Hurd, S., M. Folse, and S. Fox, In Brief: Evidence on the Role of Social Accountability in Advancing Women, Children, and Adolescents’ Health.
 Global Health Visions.
 2020, Global Health Visions: Saugerties, NY.
 Available from: https://www.globalhealthvisions.com/docs/in-brief-evidence-on-the-role-of-social-accountability-in-advancing-women-children-and-adolescents-health

-This HIP enhancement was authored by Venkatraman Chandra-Mouli (World Health Organization), Katie Chau (Independent Consultant), Jill Gay (What Works Association), Gwyn Hainsworth (Bill and Melinda Gates Foundation), Lynn Heinish (Independent Consultant), Catherine Lane (Family Planning 2020), and Aditi Mukherji (YP Foundation).
-A full list of individuals and organizations who provided critical review and helpful comments can be found on the HIP website.
+This HIP enhancement was authored by Venkatraman Chandra-Mouli (World Health Organization), Katie Chau (Independent Consultant), Jill Gay (What Works Association), Gwyn Hainsworth (Bill and Melinda Gates Foundation), Lynn Heinisch (Independent Consultant), Catherine Lane (Family Planning 2020), and Aditi Mukherji (YP Foundation).

 The World Health Organization/Department of Sexual and Reproductive Health and Research has contributed to the development of the technical content of these documents which are viewed as a summary of evidence and field experience.
 It is intended that these briefs are used in conjunction with WHO Family Planning Tools and Guidelines: http://www.who.int/topics/family_planning/en/.